tsugus/urlisp/README.md

 It supports "super brackets" '[', ']' to group and close brackets together.

 Please refer to "init.txt" for usage.
-By the way, "init.txt" is loaded as a program file at startup.
+By the way, "INIT.TXT" is loaded as a asmple program file at startup.

 ## How to compile

-Compile it with Turbo C 2.0 on MS-DOS.

-Or, commenting out the lins 11 and line 12 in MAIN.C, execute Makefile with GCC or Clang.
+Execute Makefile with GCC or Clang.

+If you want to compile with Turbo-C on MS-DOS, do the following.

+Change the lines 10 and 11 in LISP.H to the following:

+    #define CELLS_SIZE 0x3800
+    #define STACK_SIZE 0x2000

+Add the following line near the beginning of MAIN.C:

+    #include <dos.h>
+    extern unsigned _stklen = 60000;

 ## Starting UrLISP